qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 - *Selected Theme*: Select a _Material Theme skin_ (will not display External Themes)
 - *Contrast Mode*: Add contrast to specific panels and components.
 - *Custom Accent Color*: Set a custom accent color.
+- *Override Accent Color*: Change the accent color accordingly to the selected theme
 - *Configure Custom Theme Colors*: Open the settings page for the _Custom Theme Colors_.

 **Tab Settings**: